kyma-project/telemetry-manager/docs/contributor/pocs/gomemlimit-telemetry-memory.md

 ## Conclusion
+Our experiments demonstrate the effectiveness of GOMEMLIMIT in mitigating OOM errors in heavily utilized Go applications.
+However, efficient memory allocation strategies remain crucial for optimal performance.
+While GOMEMLIMIT provides valuable guidance, careful consideration of application requirements and workload characteristics is imperative for robust memory management.

 - With our experiments, we can prove that our TracePipeline could crash on a 2GiB Pod with a load test, even when a constant load is less than 2GiB.
 - After using GOMEMLIMIT=1.8GiB, TracePipeline no longer crashed and could efficiently use the available memory.
 - Before Go 1.19, the Go runtime could only set relative GC targets.
 That would make it very hard to use the available memory efficiently.